php-vcr/php-vcr/Readme.md

 This is a port of [VCR](http://github.com/vcr/vcr) for ruby.

 Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
+A bit of documentation can be found on the [php-vcr website](http://php-vcr.github.io).

 Disclaimer: Doing this in PHP is not as easy as in programming languages which support monkey patching (I'm looking at you, Ruby) – this project is not yet fully tested, so please use at your own risk!